xavipzc/42labyrinth/README.md

 ## Description

-This is a FPS like inspired by the Wolfenstein 3D's game using ray-casting algorithm;
+This is a FPS like inspired by the Wolfenstein 3D's game using ray-casting algorithm.
-The goal of this project was to represent a dynamic view of a labyrinth and move into it;
+The goal of this project was to represent a dynamic view of a labyrinth and move into it.
 I turn it into a little game, you have to find the way out !

 ### Features